Aquaponics Library

 Date: Fri, 15 Jan 1999

-According to the literature that came with one of my bins, the
+According to the literature that came with one of my bins, the ideal C:N ratio

-ideal C:N ratio is 30:1.
-Shredded corrugated cardboard is
+is 30:1.
+Shredded corrugated cardboard is superior to shredded paper as a food

-animal-based glue which provides N. I soak it overnight before
+source for worms due to the animal-based glue which provides N. I soak it

-source of info is the Vermicomposting Forum,
+info is the Vermicomposting Forum, http://www.oldgrowth.org/compost/forum_vermi/

-extensive, searchable archives.
+which has an extensive, searchable archives.
 My small indoor bin and large

-outdoor one are perking right along and beginning to supply
+outdoor one are perking right along and beginning to supply enough worms to feed

-enough worms to feed both my tilapia broodstock as well as the
+both my tilapia broodstock as well as the frogs I'm acclimating before I release

-frogs I'm acclimating before I release them for slug control.
+them for slug control.

 Gordon